pabloschivazappa/BaSP-A2022-Etapa-1/README.md

 ## How to open

-1- access to the folder "Semana-02"
+1- access to the folder of the week that you want to check

 2- open the file "index.html" on your browser